 70 Belize Constitution [CAP.
 4 39 of 2001.
 13 of 2008.
 S.I.
 No. 67 of 2016.
-(4) Of the thirteen Senators- (a) six shall be appointed by the General, acting in accordant advice of the Prime Minister; (b) three shall be appointed by the General, acting in accordant advice of the Leader of the Opp ce with the (c) one shall be appointed by th General, acting in accordan advice of the Belize (Churches and Evangelical A Churches; ce with the Council of (d) one shall be appointed by the General, acting in accordance advice of the Belize (Commerce and Industry and Business Bureau; ce with the Chamber of (e) one shall be appointed by th General, acting in accordan advice of the National T Congress and the Civil Soc Committee; and ce with the Trade Union 13 of 2008.
+(4) Of the thirteen Senators- (a) six shall be appointed by the General, acting in accordance advice of the Prime Minister; (b) three shall be appointed by the General, acting in accordance advice of the Leader of the Opp e with the (c) one shall be appointed by the General, acting in accordance advice of the Belize C Churches and Evangelical As Churches; e with the ouncil of (d) one shall be appointed by the General, acting in accordance advice of the Belize C Commerce and Industry and Business Bureau; e with the hamber of (e) one shall be appointed by the General, acting in accordance advice of the National Tr Congress and the Civil Socie Committee; and e with the ade Union 13 of 2008.
 S.I.
-No. 67 of 2016. (f) one shall be appointed by th General, acting in accordan advice of non-go organisations.
+No. 67 of 2016. (f) one shall be appointed by the General, acting in accordance advice of non-go organisations.
 39 of 2001.
 13 of 2008.
 S.I.
-No. 67 of 2016.
-(5) Where an organisation referred to in paragraphs (c) to (f) of subsection (4) of this section fails to advise the Governor-General, within fourteen days of receiving a written invitation from the Governor-General to give written advice to him of its candidate as Senator, as required by that subsection, the Governor-General shall appoint that Senator in accordance with the advice of the Belize Advisory Council.
+No. 67 of 2016. (c) to (f) of sub Governor-Gen written invitation advice to him that subsection ere an organisation referred to in osection (4) of this section fails t eral, within fourteen days of on from the Governor-General to of its candidate as Senator, as h, the Governor-General shall a rdance with the advice of the Beli o advise the receiving a give written required by appoint that

-(6) Notwithstanding sections 64 and 84 of this Constitution, the Senate which was in existence prior to the 39 of 2001.
-S.I.
-No. 1 of
+39 of 2001.(6) Notwithstanding sections 64 and 84 of thisS.I.
+No. 1 of 2002.Constitution, the Senate which was in existence prior to the